 Reality: It takes time.
 The first step should be to capture whatever data you have through key stakeholders to understand volumes.
 Assumptions can be made (whether by using your travel data or extrapolating from current data), but there needs to be an acceptance that there will be a margin for error and you will need to adapt appropriately.
 Different markets will be at different stages of maturity so consider a phased approach by country/region.

-(This can be service delivered to internal stakeholders from third party suppliers/agencies or delivered to attendees.)
+(This can be service delivered to internal stakeholders from third part suppliers/agencies or delivered to attendees.)

 Reality: Local cultures and practices can lead to differences in delivery (e.g. in some countries, technology will not be widely used or appropriate as it is in other markets).
 You may find some countries have long standing local relationships they are not willing to give up.

 Recommendation: Long term, we suggest having one global supplier to ensure consistency.
 However, to begin today, standardize your SLA’s and KPI’s across all regions and suppliers to set a standard but allow for local nuances where needed and applicable.
 You have an end goal and expectations that need to be delivered to; however, how much does it matter about how you get there?
 As long as you and your stakeholders gain the expected results, there should be flexibility.
 Apply best practices and lessons learned from each country during implementation.
 Don’t be rigid; take the opportunity where there is room to improve!

 Goal: Reduce costs

 Reality: Initial investment needs to be made in setting up your SMMP.
 While using a third party will create costs, you’ll need to weigh those against your overall long-term program goals.

 Recommendation: Advocate for the use of global preferred supplier agreements and consider different funding models in each region.
 Set realistic savings targets in each market, tapping into the company’s global spend and the service delivery company to benefit from the buying power of the two organizations, ensuring maximum return on investment for the program.